Best Online Degrees in: Organizational Psychology

 To become an industrial-organizational psychologist, you will need to possess a minimum of a master's degree in the field, according to the U.S. Bureau of Labor Statistics (BLS).
 Since entry into graduate programs of psychology is competitive, it is important to maintain a high GPA in your undergraduate course work, pursue undergraduate research experience, and to perform well in your undergraduate research courses, as graduate-level work emphasizes research in greater depth.
 Industrial-organizational psychologists work in a variety of industries, with the highest levels of employment being in: management, scientific, and technical consulting services; scientific research and development; state government; and colleges, universities, and professional schools, the BLS explains.

 Average salaries for industrial-organizational psychologists are higher than the average for clinical, counseling, and school psychologists.
-The median yearly salary for industrial-organizational psychologists was $87,330 as of May 2010, the BLS noted.
-In addition, employment for these professionals is expected to grow 35% between 2010 and 2020.
-However, bear in mind that employment prospects and salaries can vary greatly based on where you live, your level of experience, the economy, and the size of your employer or client base.
+Bear in mind that employment prospects and salaries can vary greatly based on where you live, your level of experience, the economy, and the size of your employer or client base.